Ronkonkoma, New York

-Ronkonkoma (/rɒnˈkɒŋkəmə/ ron-KONG-kə-mə) is a hamlet and census-designated place (CDP) located within the Town of Islip and Town of Brookhaven, in Suffolk County, New York, United States.
+Ronkonkoma (/rɒnˈkɒŋkəmə/ ron-KONG-kə-mə) is a hamlet and census-designated place (CDP) located within the Town of Islip, in Suffolk County, on Long Island, in New York, United States.
 The population was 18,955 at the time of the 2020 census.

-The Ronkonkoma post office has the ZIP Code 11779 and serves the CDP, plus parts of several other hamlets and CDPs adjacent to Ronkonkoma.
+The Ronkonkoma post office has the ZIP Code 11779 and serves the CDP along with portions of several adjacent hamlets and CDPs.

 The hamlet is also home to Long Island MacArthur Airport, which is owned and operated by the Town of Islip.
 The New York Air Route Traffic Control Center is located at the airport.

 History

 The name "Ronkonkoma" comes from the nearby Lake Ronkonkoma, which in turn comes from an Algonquian expression meaning "boundary fishing-lake", also earlier written as "Raconkumake" and "Raconkamuck."

-Since 1988, Ronkonkoma has been the end of electrification along the Long Island Rail Road's Main Line.
-The track between Hicksville and Ronkonkoma is known as the Ronkonkoma Branch.
-In 2017, Governor Andrew Cuomo announced the groundbreaking of a new $650 million development to create a Ronkonkoma Hub near the LIRR Line, similar to the hub in neighboring Brookhaven.

-Ronkonkoma was the terminus of the first road in the United States designed exclusively for automobiles, the Vanderbilt Motor Parkway, constructed by a consortium of investors called the Long Island Motor Parkway, Inc. led by William Kissam Vanderbilt II.
+Ronkonkoma was the terminus of the first road in the United States designed exclusively for automobiles, the Vanderbilt Motor Parkway, constructed by a consortium of investors called the Long Island Motor Parkway, Inc.; the consortium was led by William Kissam Vanderbilt II.

+In May 1943, Long Island MacArthur Airport – located within the hamlet – was activated.
+The airport would begin serving scheduled commercial passenger flights in 1960, when Allegheny Airlines commenced service at MacArthur that year.
+The Town of Islip announced plans in 2025 to construct a new passenger terminal on the north side of the town-owned airport, adjacent – and connected – to the Ronkonkoma LIRR station.

+In 1982, the Town of Islip Foreign Trade Zone – located adjacent to MacArthur Airport – opened.
+It is a magnet site for Foreign Trade Zone 52 and, as of 2026, is the only designated foreign trade zone on Long Island outside of New York City.

+Since 1988, the community has been the end of electrification along the Long Island Rail Road's Main Line.
+The portion of the Main Line between the Hicksville and Ronkonkoma stations is known as the Ronkonkoma Branch.

+In 2017, then-Governor Andrew M. Cuomo announced the groundbreaking of a major development project to create a "Ronkonkoma Hub" adjacent to the Ronkonkoma LIRR station in Lake Ronkonkoma, straddling the north side of its border with the Ronkonkoma CDP (and, in turn, the Brookhaven–Islip town border); at the time of the announcement, the total cost of the project was estimated to be $650 million.
+This development project, known as Station Yards, would spur economic development on both sides of the tracks, in Ronkonkoma and Lake Ronkonkoma.
+As of 2026, the total cost of the project is expected to be approximately $1.2 billion.